Assurance Claims

 enforced

-The product surface does not reintroduce the retired browser app, JavaScript secret-handling logic, DOM UI, webview wrappers, or retired C paths; future Slint WASM/mobile surfaces require separate threat models and release gates.
+The product surface does not reintroduce the retired browser app, JavaScript secret-handling logic, DOM UI, webview wrappers, or retired C paths.

 scripts/hallucination_check.sh; docs/reference/architecture.md; .github/copilot-instructions.md